COVID-19 (Coronavirus) and Study Abroad

-The following information pertains to programs operated through International Services for Students, including SFU's Formal Exchange Program.
+The following information pertains to programs operated through International Services for Students, including SFU's Formal Exchange Program and Field Schools.
 If you are participating in a university-sanctioned activity that is not run through International Services for Students, contact your program organizer.

 Restrictions on SFU student travel on exchanges or field schools

-- SFU has strongly recommended that all students currently abroad on Spring 2020 Exchanges depart their host / program location as soon as it is safe and feasible for them to do so.
+- Spring 2020: SFU has strongly recommended that all students currently abroad on Spring 2020 Exchanges depart their host / program location as soon as it is safe and feasible for them to do so.
 If Spring 2020 Exchange Students had not yet departed Canada for their exchange, SFU no longer approved their university-affiliated travel; they were advised to not travel.
 Impacted students received email messaging and ISS worked to provide support to these students.

-- SFU has cancelled all Summer 2020 Exchanges and Field School programs to all locations.
+- Summer 2020: SFU has cancelled all Summer 2020 Exchanges and Field School programs to all locations.
 Impacted students have received email messaging and ISS continues to work to provide support and alternatives to these students.
 (March 12/13, 2020)

 What would cause SFU to cancel a program?